mahedi5061/fashion-park-client-site/README.md

- This is a simple project of easy rider,where a people easy travel from one place to another place by this application.
+ This is a simple project about fashion park ecommerce site where i uses react,node,mongodb,firebase authentication etc.

- I use react,react route, react bootstrap,firebase authentication and some of react materials and also use google map to easy get a route.
+ if you face any problem to get the update result please reload the page .

  My live site link:  https://urbans-rider.web.app/